mgartner/hll_sigsegv/README.md

-This is a reproduction of a SIGSEGV when runtime execution tracing is enabled.
+This is a reproduction of a segfault when runtime execution tracing is enabled.
-It uses the `github.com/axiomhq/hyperloglog` library.
+It reproduces fairly regularly for me on amd64.
+This reproduction uses the `github.com/dgryski/go-metro` library, which has an assembly implementation for amd64 - perhaps that is relevant.

-The SIGSEGV reproduces for me fairly regularly on amd64.
+At Cockroach Labs, we saw a few occurrences of this segfault in CockroachDB clusters, with stack traces related to our usage of `github.com/axiomhq/hyperloglog`, which relies on `go-metro`.
+I was able to create this minimized reproduction using just `go-metro`.

 ```
 go build . && ./hll_sigsegv